ihtnc/ava-ghcopilot-workshop-ato/instructions/codetours/06-basicusage.md

 # Answer: <Show how Copilot generates an answer>
 ```

+GitHub Copilot goes beyond simple autocompletion; it predicts and suggests full lines or blocks of code.
+Instead of one word at a time, it offers the best answers to your coding queries.

 # 2.)
 JavaScript - Generate a revers string function

 - Open exercise\javascript\demo.js